KYC Breach Timeline 0 records exposed 0 breaches

 Change Healthcare

-Medical records, insurance, SSNs.
+ALPHV/BlackCat ransomware.
+Medical records, SSNs.
 One third of Americans.
-The company paid a $22M ransom.
-The data leaked anyway.
+Paid $22M ransom.
+Data leaked anyway.

 2025